-I married my high school sweetheart.
-When we met in 8th grade, I thought he was such a dork.
-Then I practically begged him to marry me a few years later!
+My husband and I met in junior high.
+We became high school sweethearts a few years later, and three years after that, we got married.
 God has greatly blessed us!
-Though we’ve been through some really rough times, but we are indeed blessed.
+Though we’ve been through some really rough times, we are indeed blessed.

+We are parents to eight wonderful children.
 Our oldest two children came in pretty close succession.
-At that point, we thought we may want more kids one day, (when I say kids, I mean kid).
-It was in 2006 that the Lord began dealing with our hearts about adoption, and we followed his leading.
-BB came home from the Philippines in 2009 at 15 months old!
+In 2006, the Lord began dealing with our hearts about adoption, and we followed his leading.
+Number three came home from the Philippines in 2009 at 15 months old!

-When we brought BB home from the Philippines, I knew that I needed (and wanted) to be home with them.
+At that point, knew that I needed (and wanted) to be home with my children.
 And so, we decided that we would work towards that goal.
-After another year in the classroom, I did just that…I came home.
-Really, I haven’t looked back.
+After another year teaching 8th grade ELA, I did just that…I came home.
+I have never looked back.
 That’s not to say I haven’t wanted to throw in the towel, even if just for few days, but I know my calling: to be home, teaching my kids, managing my home, being a helper to my husband.

-caboose, JBear, came two and a half years later!
-We were wrong, JBear wasn’t the caboose, our little Torinado is!
+Our family blossomed and grew, becoming bigger than either of us ever dreamed!
+Number four was a girl, followed 19 months later by boy/girl twins.
+A couple of years later, we added another boy, followed by the caboose, whom we lovingly call our little Torinado!
 We just thought the rest of them kept us busy.
 She has broken the mold and showed us we hadn’t seen anything yet!

 While I love and cherish (though, admittedly not enough) these treasures, it’s not all roses.

-It’s true.
-Sometimes I do, hate life, that is.
 Being in the trenches of life is hard.
-It’s scary.
-It’s frustrating.
-It seems to never end.
-When I am in the trenches (and I almost always am), I can’t see past the dirt in front of me.
+It’s scary, and frustrating, and it seems like it’s never going to end.
+When I am in the trenches (and I almost always am), I can’t see past the dirt and yuck in front of me.
 Maybe you know that feeling.